The Beyonder's Prophecy - Cover

 Heidi nodded absently.
 After her mom left the room, Heidi sat on the edge of her bed, staring down at her phone.
 The screen was dark, but her mind was racing,

-She hadn’t been able to stop thinking about Jalen all day and she really wanted some one-on-one time with him.
 Something about him got under her skin.
 There was something about his confidence, calmness, and the way he said exactly what he meant, and God help her, the way he looked at her like he wasn’t intimidated one bit.

-What was she even doing, though?
-Asking him to “hang out”?
-Was she insane?
-She could already hear her father losing his mind.
-Could already see the headlines if this ever got out.
-Still ... the idea of talking to Jalen without everyone else watching, without the weight of her last name or his job hanging over them, felt right.
-She wanted to hear what he had to say without the filter.
-Without the pressure.
+Still, the idea of talking to Jalen without everyone else watching and without the weight of her last name or his job hanging over them felt right.
+She wanted to hear what he had to say without the filter or the pressure.
 She wanted truth.
-She picked up her phone and opened his Instagram DM thread again.
-Her finger hovered over the keyboard and then she typed out a message:

-“Hey ... random thought.
+“Hey, random thought.
 Would you ever be open to grabbing a coffee sometime?
 Just to talk.
 I feel like there’s stuff I can’t say around here.”

 She stared at it.
 Then deleted the whole thing.

-Typed again: “Do you ever take a break from building things to just chill?”
+She typed again: “Do you ever take a break from building things to just chill?”

 Nope.
 Weak.
+Deleted.

 She sighed and tossed the phone on the bed, flopping back against her pillows.
-“This is so stupid,” she muttered aloud.

 Her heart was still beating a little too fast, though.
 She wanted to send something.
 She just didn’t know how to ask without sounding obvious, reckless, or like some girl with a crush.